Sexual ethics because sex is powerful

 Christianity is pro-sex

 Now Christianity may actually be the most body-positive religion in the world.
 It says that God created sexuality and created men and women for each other from the very beginning.
 The Bible contains great love poetry that celebrates sexual passion and pleasure.
-Within marriage, God actually commands sex, that a married couple ought to enjoy sex and to do it frequently, even to the point that one spouse should not unnecessarily deny sex to the other:
+Within marriage, God expects each person to enjoy the other in sex, even to the point that one spouse should not unnecessarily deny sex to the other:

 “The husband should give to his wife her conjugal rights, and likewise the wife to her husband.
 For the wife does not have authority over her own body, but the husband does.
 Likewise, the husband does not have authority over his own body, but the wife does.
 Do not deprive one another, except perhaps by agreement for a limited time” (1 Corinthians 7:3-5).